 In a battle that will be remembered in Sinnoh, Flint, a member of the Elite Four, demonstrated why his Infernape is a legend.
-Facing one of Ash's most solid teams, the trainer from Oreburgh City used only his fire partner to defeat every opposing Pokémon.
-Without the need for rotations or complex strategies, Infernape's raw power and technique were enough to overcome opponents like Torterra or Gible, making it clear that his level borders on the elite of the Masters Eight. 🔥
+Facing one of Ash's most solid teams, the trainer from Sunyshore City used only his fire-type partner to defeat every opposing Pokémon.
+Without needing rotations or complex strategies, Infernape's raw power and technique were enough to overcome opponents like Torterra or Gible, making it clear that his level borders on the elite of the Masters Eight. 🔥

 The technical key: how mastery of Move and Type defines a battle ⚔️